electrode-io/fynpo/README.md

 # Overview

-`fyn` is the result of a long pursuit to make developing and managing advanced, large, and complex software in NodeJS easier.
+`fyn` is the result of a long pursuit to make developing and managing large and complex software in NodeJS easier.
 To realize that, it ultimately ends up being a node package manager.

 It started out as small experiments for a single goal of better local package installing and linking, ie: better [npm link], but has gradually grown to a fully functional node package manager for the [flat node_modules design].
 It is fast, production quality, and maintains [100% compatibility](#compatibility).